karimassi/netviz/milestones/eda.md

-Clearly the 2 most represented genres in the streaming platform's library are Drama and Comedy.
+Clearly the 2 most represented genres in the streaming platform's library are `Drama` and `Comedy`.

 ### Number of items per genre, per release date